9.20 PAVEMENT JOINTS

 In multi-lane construction, it is important that jointing be reviewed and discussed prior to the start of paving operations.
 Jointing in multi-lane construction can be very difficult, especially when intakes and utility accesses are present.
 It is very important to establish correct jointing within the first pass of multi-lane paving to ensure correct joint alignment in future, adjacent lanes of pavement.

 For transverse joints on a conventional pavement slab, the saw cut should be stopped before the blade reaches the edge of the slab.
 The joint opening at the surface of the pavement should come within an inch of the edge of the pavement.
 By stopping shy of the edge, there is less chance of the saw “blowing out” a spall on the edge of the slab.
+This is particularly important when using early entry saws as the blade on an early entry saw rotates upward at the cutting face, increasing the risk of a blown out edge.
 This also prevents the joint sealant from running down the face of the pavement.

 9.22 CLEANING JOINTS